jruby/activerecord-jdbc-adapter/README.md

 #### AR-JDBC **1.3.x** is a recommended update for all **1.2.x** users.

-Our latest major version **1.3.x** represents a few months of refactoring and updates covering (not just) new *ActiveRecord* features.
-It tries to stay compatible with 1.2.9 as much as possible but please be aware that it's not always possible (mostly for the best), please read our [migration guide][8] for details.
+Our latest major version **1.3.x** represents a few months of refactoring and updates covering (not just) new/old *ActiveRecord* features.
+It tries to stay compatible with 1.2.9 as much as possible but please be aware that it's not always possible(mostly for the best), please read our [migration guide][8] for details.

 ## Databases